gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

 	Running "selenium_stop" task

 	Done, without errors.

-This told grunt to execite a task called `e2e` and confirms that the selenium server started properly at the following address `127.0.0.1:4444` and then was shutdown again (apparently it is not necessary to shutdown the server with a stop task).
+This told grunt to execute a task called `e2e` and confirms that the selenium server started properly at the following address `127.0.0.1:4444` and then was shutdown again (apparently it is not necessary to shutdown the server with a stop task).

-###Using Grunt to start and stop the server###
+###Using Grunt to start and stop the express server###
 Let's also add a step to stop and start our web server when we are running our frunctional tests.
 To that end we'll install another grunt module:

-	npm install grunt-express-server --save-dev
+	> npm install grunt-express-server --save-dev

 And we'll edit our Grunt file so that it looks for our `server.js` and we can control the starting and stopping of our server: